pmotschmann/Evolve/README.md

 # Evolved
+Evolved Incremental

-Incremental game about building a civilization
+An incremental game about evolving a civilization from primordial ooze into a space faring empire.
+Evolved Incremental combines elements of a clicker with an idler and has lots of micromanagement.

+What will you evolve into?